AmaurySilverio/appwrite-arrange/README.md

 # Hitlist - [arr]ange

-## Keep all the companies on your hitlist organized with [arr]ange!
+## Keep all the companies, contacts and leads on your hitlist organized with [arr]ange!

-This is an application that lets you keep track of companies you are interested in applying for, similar to Huntr.
+Your all-in-one platform to track job applications, manage documents, and stay on top of your career goals.

 It is tailored to those looking for a job in tech, hence the pun in the name "[arr]ange"

-Companies are saved in JSON Server.
-Users are able to add companies, delete companies, filter companies by priority, location, or name.
+The backend is handled by appwrite.

 Error handling is implemented for PUT, POST and DELETE requests.